meilisearch/documentation/learn/core_concepts/relevancy.md

 ### Attribute

-`If It's Tuesday, This must be Belgium` is the first document because the matched word `Belgium`, is found in the `title` attribute and not the `overview`.
+`If It's Tuesday, This must be Belgium` is the first document because the matched word `Belgium` is found in the `title` attribute and not the `overview`.

 The `attribute` rule sorts the results by [attribute importance](/learn/core_concepts/relevancy.md#attribute-ranking-order).